Moroccan Vegan Harira Soup

 - 3 tbsp whole wheat flour

-- Add the tomato paste and the spices
+- Add the tomato and tomato paste

 - Mix the flour with one cup of water in the food processor then add it to the soup and bring to a boil

-- Cook until the lentils are softened
+- Cook until the lentils are softened, about 25 mintues

 - Reduce the heat and add the chickpeas